Bashar al-Assad: Re-election and support for Russian invasion of Ukraine

 On 10 August 2021, the Second Hussein Arnous government was formed.
 Under Assad, Syria became a strong supporter of the 2022 Russian invasion of Ukraine and was one of the five countries that opposed the UN General Assembly resolution denouncing the invasion, which called upon Russia to pull back its troops.
 Three days prior to the invasion, Foreign Minister Faisal Mekdad was dispatched to Moscow to affirm Syria's recognition of Donetsk and Luhansk separatist republics.
-A day after the invasion, Bashar al-Assad praised the invasion as "a correction of history and a restoration of balance in the global order after the fall of the Soviet Union" in a phone call with Vladimir Putin.
+A day after the invasion, Assad praised the invasion as "a correction of history and a restoration of balance in the global order after the fall of the Soviet Union" in a phone call with Vladimir Putin.
 Syria became the first country after Russia to officially recognise the "independence and sovereignty" of the two breakaway regions in June 2022.
 Syria formally broke its diplomatic ties to Ukraine on 20 July 2022, citing the principle of reciprocity.

-On the 12th anniversary of beginning of the protests of Syrian Revolution, Bashar al-Assad held a meeting with Vladimir Putin during an official visit to Russia.
+On the 12th anniversary of beginning of the protests of Syrian Revolution, Assad held a meeting with Vladimir Putin during an official visit to Russia.
 In a televised broadcast with Putin, Assad defended Russia's "special military operation" as a war against "neo-Nazis and old Nazis" of Ukraine.
 He recognised the Russian annexation of four Ukrainian oblasts and ratified the new Russian borders, claiming that the territories were "historically Russian".
 Assad also urged Russia to expand its military presence in Syria by establishing new bases and deploying more troops on the ground, strengthening its military role in Syria.
 (Note: Sources:)

 Military situation before the opposition offensives in late 2024.

 Territories held by the SDF (yellow), IS (grey), the Syrian Army (red), the SNA and Turkey (light green), Tahrir al-Sham (white), the SFA and the United States (teal).

+Regional normalization initiatives

-In March 2023, he visited the United Arab Emirates and met with UAE's President Mohamed bin Zayed Al Nahyan.
+In March 2023, Assad visited the United Arab Emirates and met with UAE's President Mohamed bin Zayed Al Nahyan.
 In May 2023, he attended the Arab League summit in Jeddah, Saudi Arabia, where he was welcomed by Saudi Crown Prince Mohammed bin Salman.
 He met with Egyptian President Abdel Fattah el-Sisi and other Arab leaders.
+Following a year of normalization attempts, Turkish President Erdoğan expressed in July 2023 readiness to meet Assad, but rejected withdrawal from northern Syria as a condition.
+Assad insisted that any meeting could not occur on Turkey's terms and maintained his demand for full Turkish withdrawal.

 In September 2023, Assad attended the Asian Games opening ceremony in Hangzhou and met with Chinese President Xi Jinping.
 They announced the establishment of a China–Syria strategic partnership.
 In November 2023, Assad attended the Arab–Islamic extraordinary summit in Riyadh.
 In May 2024, he attended the Arab League summit in Bahrain.
 In this time period the government refused any major incentives for reconciliation and repatriation of the "former" rebel groups.
 Bashar was encouraged to do so by its allies, such as those in the Axis of Resistance, but he did not follow up on these suggestions leaving the society polarised.